Genius Referrals

 Next, encourage them to invite their friends and family by sending a referral invite email.

-Doordash - food delivery service - clearly highlights the rewards customers can earn for a successful referral.
+Doordash, a food delivery service, clearly highlights the rewards customers can earn for a successful referral.
 Plus, brand advocates can instantly get their network onboard by sharing through text or email.

 Besides current customers, you can also invite past customers to join your referral program.
 They may not have shopped for months, but the perks of earning a referral reward may encourage them to return to your online store and spread the word to their network.